seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 The key to unlocking these improvements is a single problematic weekday train, **the 9:10 ex Athlone to Westport**.

 In order to smooth out current timetable issues the algorithm delays the departure of the train by 30 minutes.
-Since this would cause the Dublin Galway connection to be missed the answer here would be to simply start the train in Heuston, departing 08:05 (i.e. 30 minutes after the Galway train)*
+Since this would cause the Dublin Galway connection to be missed the answer is to start the train in Heuston, departing 08:05 (i.e. 30 minutes after the Galway train)*

 **This was the old departure time to Westport on weekdays, as you can see below.
 Compared to 2008 overall trip time is almost 25 minutes faster but connections are much worse.*